Donders-Institute/rdm-wiki/docs/1_intro.rst

 * Risk of Losing Data
 * Limited Storage Space
-* Privacy Concerns
+* Privacy Violations
-* Replication Crisis
+* The one-time use of data
 * Inefficient Analysis Practices